Barnett-class lifeboat: Fleet

-51 ft Barnett
+51-foot Barnett

 History

-The 60 ft Barnett was too large and heavy to be slipway launched and so the 51 ft type was designed as a scaled down version which would be able to be stationed at a greater number of locations.
+The 60-foot Barnett was too large and heavy to be slipway launched and so the 51 ft type was designed as a scaled down version which would be able to be stationed at a greater number of locations.
 The class is sometimes referred to as the "Stromness" after the first station to receive one.

 Description

-The 51 ft Barnett had an open aft cockpit with a shelter ahead of it giving access to the engine room.
+The 51-foot Barnett had an open aft cockpit with a shelter ahead of it giving access to the engine room.
 Ahead of the engine room was a survivor cabin and there was a forward shelter ahead of the mast.
 The class was powered by two 60 bhp Weyburn CE6 6-cylinder petrol engines with a single exhaust funnel ahead of the aft shelter.